 \textsc{vertex addition} builds a compression by maintaining a state $(C_i,P_i)$ where $C_i \subseteq S$ is a set of added candidates, $P_i \subseteq S$ is a priority queue of vertexes, and $i$ indexes a timestep during compression.
 Figure \ref{f:walkthru} shows a step-by-step example.

 During initialization, we set $C_0 \gets Q$ and $P_0 \gets S \setminus Q$.
-Then, at each timestep, we pop some candidate $v_i =h(P_0)$ from the head of $P_0$ and evaluate $v_i$ for inclusion in $C_i$.
-(Neighbors of $C_i$ in $P_i$ get higher priority than non-neighbors; we break ties in left-to-right order, by sentence position.)
-If we accept $v_i$, then $C_i \gets C_i \cup v_i$.
-We discuss acceptance decisions in detail in \S\ref{s:transition}.
+Then, at each timestep, we pop some candidate $v_i =h(P_i)$ from the head of $P_i$ and evaluate $v_i$ for inclusion in $C_i$.
+(Neighbors of $C_i$ in $P_i$ get higher priority than non-neighbors; we break ties in left-to-right order, by sentence position).
+If we accept $v_i$, then $C_{i + 1} \gets C_i \cup v_i$; if not, $C_{i + 1} \gets C_i$.
+(Acceptance decisions are detailed in \S\ref{s:transition}.)
 We continue adding vertexes to $C$ until either $P_i$ is empty or $C_i$ is $b$ characters long.\footnote{We linearize $C$ by left-to-right vertex position in $S$, common for compression in English \cite{filippova2013overcoming}.} The appendix includes a formal algorithm.

 \textsc{vertex addition} is linear in the token length of $S$ because we pop and evaluate some vertex from $P_i$ at each timestep, after $P_0 \gets S \setminus Q$.
 Additionally, because (1) we never accept $v_i$ if the length of $C_i \cup v_i$ is more than $b$, and (2) we set $C_0 \gets Q$, our method respects $Q$ and $b$.